-Hop-On Hop-Off buses are a fun, easy and interesting way to get around Barcelona.
+Hop-On Hop-Off sightseeing buses are a fun, easy and interesting way to get around Barcelona.

-The advantages of these buses are that they will take you to many of the top sights in Barcelona.
-The top deck gives an excellent vantage point to view the town while en route.
+The advantages of Hop-On Hop-Off buses are that they will take you to many of the top sights in Barcelona.
+Riding in the top deck is a lot of fun and it gives an excellent vantage point to view the top sights of Barcelona while en route.

-If sitting on the upper deck is attractive to you, bring a baby or toddler carrier instead of (or along with) your stroller and be sure to bring along some sun protection for your baby.
+If sitting on the upper deck of the Barcelona Ho-Ho bus is attractive to you, bring a baby or toddler carrier instead of (or along with) your stroller and be sure to bring along some sun protection for your baby.

-Since we were traveling to Barcelona with an infant, we really weren’t concerned about finding playgrounds or anything else that was specific to traveling with a toddler.
-That being said, many of the things to do in Barcelona are toddler-friendly.
+Since we were traveling to Barcelona with a baby, we really weren’t concerned about finding playgrounds or anything else that was specific to traveling with a toddler.
+That being said, many of the baby-friendly things to do in Barcelona are toddler-friendly.

 Barcelona’s main Catholic cathedral was originally built between 1298 and 1460 and renovated in the 1800’s.
 La Catedral is centrally located within the Gothic Quarter and walking through this part of town is an attraction in and of itself.